cursorless-dev/cursorless/docs/user/glossary.md

 ## Domain

 The [range](#range) within which a [scope](#scope) is valid/active.
-For example, the scope type `key` is valid anywhere inside its containing key/value pair, and `function name` is valid anywhere inside its containing function.
+For example, the scope type `"key"` is valid anywhere inside its containing key/value pair, and `"funk name"` is valid anywhere inside its containing function.

 ## Insertion delimiter

-The delimiter to be inserted between targets when inserting a new target.
+The delimiter to be inserted before / after targets when inserting a new target.
 For example, for list items, the insertion delimiter is `", "`.

 ## Leading / trailing delimiter range

 The leading delimiter range, if it exists, contains the delimiter before a [target](#target); the trailing delimiter range contains the delimiter after a target.
 For example, for a token with a hat over it, the trailing delimiter will be any whitespace after the token.
 For a function argument, it will be the trailing comma and any whitespace after the comma.
+Leading and trailing delimiters are used when constructing the [removal range](#removal-range), and can also be targeted directly using the `"leading"` / `"trailing"` modifiers.

 ## Position